 Retaining Control: What happens on the death of a shareholder?

-In this article, Olly Davidson and Sian Daly explore the different considerations for owner-managers from both a corporate and an estate administration perspective.
+In this article, Olly Davidson explores the different considerations for owner-managers from both a corporate and an estate administration perspective.

 Owner-managers of a business are generally keen to retain control of their company’s shares.
 This allows for continuity of ownership, rather than allowing the shares (often a significant proportion of the total equity) to pass to unconnected third parties.
 This is why it is important for owner-managers to consider what will happen to their company’s shares on the death of its shareholders and for appropriate provisions to be put in place as a precaution, to ensure that the remaining owner-managers retain control of their company.